bradleyhc/MS3-eventprof-search/README.md

 - Get all values from specific key in PyMongo - https://stackoverflow.com/questions/40282812/get-all-the-values-of-a-particular-key
 - Sorting and limited PyMongo - https://stackoverflow.com/questions/4421207/how-to-get-the-last-n-records-in-mongodb
 - Giudance on PyMongo $nin operator - https://stackoverflow.com/questions/18439612/mongodb-find-all-except-from-one-or-two-criteria
+- Strip method to remove whitespaces on string - https://www.journaldev.com/23763/python-remove-spaces-from-string#:~:text=Python%20String%20strip()%20function%20will%20remove%20leading%20and%20trailing%20whitespaces.&text=If%20you%20want%20to%20remove,or%20rstrip()%20function%20instead.

 ### Other
 - Random name generator for users - https://www.behindthename.com/